subamanis/mezura/README.md

 You can run the project directly by dowloading the "executable/release" folder that contains the executable and the neccessary "data" folder.
 Alternatively, you can build the project yourself ```cargo b --release```

-Format of arguments: ```<path_here> --optional_command1 --optional_commandN```
+Format of arguments: ```<path> --optional_command1 --optional_commandN```

-The program, expects a path to a directory or a code file, that can be provided as cmd argument, or if not, you will be prompted to provide it after running the program.
+The program, expects a path to a directory or a code file (they can be many different ones, seperated by comma), that can be provided as cmd argument, or if not, you will be prompted to provide it after running the program.
 The program also accepts a lot of optional flags to customize functionality, see the next section for more info or use the --help command.